riverrun/phauxth/UPGRADE_v2.md

 ### Session and token authentication

 * Phauxth.Token module now defines a behaviour which you can use to define your own token implementation
-  * the Phauxth.PhxToken module provides an example of using this behaviour with Phoenix tokens
 * Phauxth.Authenticate for tokens (Phauxth.Authenticate, method: :token)
 is now Phauxth.AuthenticateToken
 * Phauxth.Authenticate does not check the session expiry value